matomo-org/developer-documentation/docs/5.x/archiving-behavior-specification.md

 core:archive can detect when the core archiving process fails, since it will not be able to parse the output of a climulti:request command or the archiving curl request.
 When this occurs, the invalidation being processed's status is reset to 0, so it will be picked up again.
-BUT we also take note of the idinvalidation and skip it for the rest of the current core:archive run.
+BUT we also take note of the idinvalidation (invalidation ID) and skip it for the rest of the current core:archive run.
 In case the problem is persistent, we don't want to continuously run a failing job.

 Note: we currently don't try to immediately retry the job, since archiving jobs are usually compute intensive, and generally do not fail